-I. First obtain an empty $\mathtt{NVList},$ and build it to contain the parameters to the operation request.
+1. First obtain an empty NVList, and build it to contain the parameters to the operation request.

-To create an operation list whose length is specified in the first parameter, invoke the method create_list() on the org.omg.CORBA.ORB object.
+To create an operation list whose length is specified in the first parameter, invoke the method create\list() on the org.omg.CORBA.ORB object.

-Note: If the IFR has been set up, an easier approach is to call create_operation_list() on org.omg.CORBA.ORB.

-See "Using the DII with the Interface Repository" on page 333.

-An NVList is a list of NamedValue elements.
-A NamedValue contains a name and a value, where the value is of type Any and is used in the DII to describe the arguments to a request.
-To obtain the Any, use the value() method defined on class NamedValue.

-Using the following code as a guideline, create the NVList and add the NamedValues:

 '''

+Note: If the IFR has been set up, an easier approach is to call

+create operation list() on org.omg.CORBA.ORB.

+See "Using the DII with the Interface Repository" on page 362.

+An NVList is a list of NamedValue elements A NamedValue contains a

+name and a value, where the value is of type Any and is used in the DII to

+describe the arguments to a request.
+To obtain the Any, use the value ()

+method defined on class NamedValue.

+2. Using the following code as a guideline, create the NVList and add the

+NamedValues:

 import org.omg.CORBA.NamedValue;

 import org.omg.CORBA.NVList;

 import org.omg.CORBA.Any;

-import org.omg.CORBA.ARG_IN;
+import org.omg.CORBA.ARG IN;

-import org.omg.CORBA.ARG_INOUT;
+import org.omg.CORBA.ARG INOUT;

-...
+. . .

-NVList argList = ORB.init().create_list(2);
+NVList argList = ORB.init().create list(2);

-NamedValue owner = argList.add(ARG_IN.value);
+NamedValue owner = argList.add(ARG IN.value);

-owner.value().insert_string ( "Chris" );
+owner.value().insert string ( "Chris" );

-NamedValue initBal = argList.add(ARG_INOUT.value);
+NamedValue initBal = argList.add(ARG INOUT.value);

-initBal.value().insert_float ( 56.50 );
+initBal.value().insert float ( 56.50 );

-// Fill in name of operation and parameter values '''
+// Fill in name of operation and parameter values

-The method NVList.add() creates a NamedValue and adds it to the NVList.
-It returns a NamedValue pseudo object reference for the newly created NamedValue.
+The method NVList.add()creates a NamedValue and adds it to the

+NVList.
+It returns a NamedValue pseudo object reference for the newly

 '''

+created NamedValue.

+''' 1.
+Class NVList also provides a method add_value() that takes three parameters: the name of the NamedValue (the formal parameter in the IDL operation); the value (of type Any) of the NamedValue; and a flag indicating the mode of the parameter.
+For example: '''

+'''

 NamedValue owner = argList.add_value

 ("owner",ownerAny, ARG_IN.value);

 NamedValue initBal = argList.add_value

-("initialBalance", balAny, ARG_INOUT.value));
+("initialBalance", balAny, ARG INOUT.value));

 '''